dekoza/mtgpl/docs/_sources/DIS.rst.txt

 :mtgtip:`Nihilistic Glee<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/6/f603486d-c8d7-4a02-bdb3-c25d2bc62ba6.jpg?1593272971|https://scryfall.com/card/dis/50/nihilistic-glee?utm_source=api>`
    |mana_2|\ |mana_b|, Discard a card: Target opponent loses 1 life and you gain 1 life.

    Hellbent — |mana_1|, Pay 2 life: Draw a card.
-Activate this ability only if you have no cards in hand.
+Activate only if you have no cards in hand.

 :mtgtip:`Ragamuffyn<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/d/2db5cccc-e9e4-4db8-affb-93d629d67b91.jpg?1593272988|https://scryfall.com/card/dis/51/ragamuffyn?utm_source=api>`
    Hellbent — |tap|, Sacrifice a creature or land: Draw a card.
-Activate this ability only if you have no cards in hand.
+Activate only if you have no cards in hand.

 :mtgtip:`Ratcatcher<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/7/97a0cd9c-48ec-4914-9502-afacc58ce5fd.jpg?1593273004|https://scryfall.com/card/dis/52/ratcatcher?utm_source=api>`
    Fear (This creature can't be blocked except by artifact creatures and/or black creatures.)

-   At the beginning of your upkeep, you may search your library for a Rat card, reveal it, put it into your hand, then shuffle your library.
+   At the beginning of your upkeep, you may search your library for a Rat card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Seal of Doom<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/8/a8f85644-d8c6-4680-a417-08aa863ad4bb.jpg?1593273018|https://scryfall.com/card/dis/53/seal-of-doom?utm_source=api>`